cgrinaldi/learn-sublime/README.md

 # Learn and Practice Sublime Text 3 Shortcuts

 ## Introduction
 This project is about learning how to most effectively use Sublime Text 3 (ST3).
-While there are awesome tutorials on-line, many of them don't provide the space needed to actually practice, and internalize, the key shortcuts and options.
+While there are awesome references on-line, many of them don't provide the space needed to actually practice, and internalize, the key shortcuts.

 Hopefully this project will give you just that, a way to practice using ST3 shortcuts that will make you wicked fast while coding!